-Ovarian cancer is the most common cause of gynecologic cancer death and fifth leading cause of cancer death in women.
-There are nearly 200,000 women currently living with ovarian cancer; each year over 22,000 new cases are diagnosed and there are approximately 14,000 deaths attributable to the disease.
-The median age at diagnosis is 63 years.
-Due to the lack of early symptoms and absence of an accurate screening strategy, nearly 75% of women with ovarian cancer are diagnosed with advanced disease at presentation (Stage IIIC or IV).
-Only 40% of women are cured.
-For patients who present with Stage III cancer, the median overall survival is less than two years.
-Of these women, those who continue through three or more lines of therapy have a median survival without evidence of disease progression ("progression-free survival") of less than six months.
+Ovarian cancer is the most common cause of gynecologic cancer death and fifth-leading cause of cancer death in women.1 There are nearly 200,000 women currently living with ovarian cancer; each year over 22,000 new cases are diagnosed and there are approximately 14,000 deaths attributable to the disease.1 The median age at diagnosis is 63 years.1 Due to the lack of early symptoms and absence of an accurate screening strategy, nearly 75% of women with ovarian cancer are diagnosed with advanced disease at presentation (Stage IIIC or IV).^{2,3} Of these women, those who continue through three or more lines of therapy are likely to die or have their disease progress within six months.4

-Epithelial ovarian cancers account for about 90% of ovarian cancers and treatment recommendations for epithelial ovarian cancer are also applied to fallopian tube cancer and primary peritoneal cancer.
-Staging is recommended to differentiate histologic subgroups.
-Epithelial ovarian cancer has four histologic subtypes: serous, endometroid, mucinous, and clear cell.
-About 70% of tumors have a serous histology.
-This report will focus on tumors with high-grade serous or endometroid histology, which represent the population most likely to respond to current treatment options and are common entry criteria for clinical trials.
+Epithelial ovarian cancers account for about 90% of ovarian cancers and treatment recommendations for epithelial ovarian cancer are also applied to fallopian tube cancer and primary peritoneal cancer.5 Staging is recommended to differentiate histologic subgroups.
+Epithelial ovarian cancer has four histologic subtypes: serous, endometrioid, mucinous, and clear cell.
+About 70% of tumors have a serous histology.6 High-grade serous tumors represent a particularly challenging subtype, with 5-year survival rates currently estimated at only 35-40%.7

-Cytoreductive surgery and postoperative/adjuvant therapy with a combination of a platinum and a taxane agent are considered first line therapy.
-Some studies suggest a benefit of additional use of bevacizumab.
-Six cycles of chemotherapy are commonly given to patients with stage II, III, or IV cancer.
-There is not much available evidence to support maintenance therapy for those who experience remission after first-line treatment, but this may include paclitaxel, pazopanib, or bevacizumab (if part of the initial regimen).
-Those who either do not experience remission for more than six months or experience disease progression have a poorer prognosis.
+Cytoreductive surgery and postoperative/adjuvant therapy with a combination of a platinum and a taxane agent is considered first-line therapy.^{6,8} Some studies suggest a benefit of additional use of bevacizumab.9 The first line of therapy usually includes six cycles of chemotherapy in patients with stage II, III, or IV cancer.

-Those who experience remission for greater than six months are considered to be "platinum sensitive."
-Several therapies may be considered for patients when they experience recurrence, including a newer class of biologic agents known as Poly ADP-ribose polymerase (PARP) inhibitors.
-Patients with mutations to BRCA are at increased risk for ovarian cancer and have a worse prognosis.
-PARP inhibitors interfere with a pathway of DNA repair.
-As such, PARP inhibitors were initially evaluated for patients with germline mutations that affect DNA repair, such as mutations to BRCA1 or BRCA2.
-Patients with BRCA mutations who have recurrent platinum-sensitive ovarian cancer appear to respond to PARP inhibitors.
+Several chemotherapy combinations may be considered for patients when they experience recurrence.
+In addition, a newer class of targeted biologic agents known as poly ADP-ribose polymerase (PARP) inhibitors interfere with a pathway of DNA repair.
+As such, PARP inhibitors were originally evaluated for patients with germline mutations that affect DNA repair, such as mutations to BRCA1 or BRCA2.
+Initial study results indicated that patients with deleterious germline BRCA (gBRCA) mutations and recurrent ovarian cancer would respond to PARP inhibitors.
 Two of these PARP inhibitors (rucaparib [RubracaTM; Clovis Oncology] and olaparib [LynparzaTM; AstraZeneca]) have been most widely tested in this group of patients.

-In addition, during late 2016, the NOVA trial showed that the PARP inhibitor niraparib (investigational; [Tesaro]) may be appropriate as maintenance therapy regardless of whether patients have germline BRCA (gBRCA) mutations.
-Niraparib was shown to have a positive effect on progression-free survival in patients with gBRCA mutations, patients without gBRCA mutations, and the subset of non-gBRCA patients who were positive for homologous recombination DNA repair deficiency (HRD).
+However, during late 2016, the NOVA trial of the PARP inhibitor niraparib (ZujelaTM; Tesaro) suggested its use may be appropriate as maintenance therapy regardless of whether patients have gBRCA mutations.